Skip to content

 Click to show Enzyme Catalysis Terminology example problem

-Which one of the following terms related to enzyme catalysis correspond to the definition 'organic molecules required for enzyme activity'.
+Which one of the following terms related to enzyme catalysis correspond to the definition 'substance used to cause or facilitate a chemical reaction'.

 True/False Statements on Enzyme Kinetics